 New businesses may have difficulty qualifying for bank or SBA loans since they tend to approve applications from companies in business for two or more years.
 A better option for a startup may be a business credit card or short-term loan.

-The higher your credit scores, both personal and business, the better the offers you’ll qualify for.
+The higher your credit scores, both personal and business, the better the options you’ll qualify for.
 More on credit scores in the next section.
+Find out how to qualify for small business loans in Texas and get the funding you need to grow your business loan portfolio.

 Each lender has its own criteria for required credit scores for small business financing.
 The SBA, however, does not have a published minimum credit score requirement, but many lenders will require a personal credit score of at least 640.